Ashlalala/aajonusnet/md/QNA/Q&A Of May 29, 2011.md

 flatten, and soften and flatten.
 It’s completely gone – completely gone.
 It was really hard.
 So…

-A:Well, you have lymph glands all over the whole of the body and there are normally about this size.
+A: Well, you have lymph glands all over the whole of the body and there are normally about this size.
 And then you have nodes which are very small, like the size of a Beebe all over.
 Now the lymph systemis the onlyimmunesystem.But we shouldn’t think of it as the immune system because the body wasn’t set up to